-"Little Louie" Aparicio who played with the White Sox during the mid and late 1950s is my choice for best shortstop.
-Aparicio won the award of Rookie of the Year in 1956, and then became a 13 time all-star in a career spanning 1956-1973. he was an excellent defensive player as evidenced by the nine Gold Gloves which he won in his career.
+"Little Louie" Aparicio who played with the White Sox during the mid and late 1950s is my choice for the best shortstop.
+Aparicio won the award of Rookie of the Year in 1956 and then became a 13-time all-star in a career spanning 1956-1973. he was an excellent defensive player as evidenced by the nine Gold Gloves which he won in his career.
 Although his career batting average is only .262, Aparicio stole 506 bases and appeared in two World Series, one of which was with the White Sox in 1959.
 He was elected to the Hall of Fame.

 Second Baseman - Nelson Fox

 Nellie Fox who played with the White Sox 1947-1965 was one of my more favorite players of the 50s.
 I remember Fox as the spark plug leader of the Sox.
 He seemed to always have a big wad of chewing tobacco protruding from his cheek.
 Fox was a 12-time all-star and a three-time Gold Glove winner.
 Nellie was MVP in 1959 when the White Sox went to the World Series.
 He had a .288 lifetime batting average and was elected to the Hall of Fame in 1997.

 Bobby Avila who played with the Cleveland Indians 1949-1958 was another very good second baseman.
 Avila was a three-time all-star who won the batting title in 1954.
 He finished his career with a .288 batting average.